JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

    branch's register is free once a slower sibling already bounds that max — a mismatch between requested cuts and actually-built slices is the tell.
    `SWEEP.DROP_NON_DEEPENING_PLACEMENTS` drops any `INSTANCE_INPUT`/
-   `INSTANCE_OUTPUT` placement whose removal, alone, leaves the subtree's real post-lowering `GET_TOTAL_LATENCY` exactly where it started — ground truth after real lowering, not a landscape estimate, since only the real synchronous schedule can see this.
+   `INSTANCE_OUTPUT` placement, or a complete synchronized boundary-register group, whose removal leaves the subtree's real post-lowering `GET_TOTAL_LATENCY` exactly where it started — ground truth after real lowering, not a landscape estimate, since only the real synchronous schedule can see this.
 The comparison also folds in each